Arizona Supreme Court Ruling on Utility Rate Consolidation and Commission Deference

 An AI-generated video overview of Tempe Gardens Townhouse Corp. v.
 Gary Tibshraeny (CV2004-092611 (Maricopa County Superior Court)).
 Tempe Gardens obtained summary judgment and a reasonable-fee finding in a thin minute-entry record.
 This plain-language summary was generated from the court’s filings; the court’s own ruling controls.

-An AI-generated audio deep dive walking through the court’s reasoning and disposition in Tempe Gardens Townhouse Corp. v.
+An AI-generated audio deep dive walking through the court record and procedural posture in Tempe Gardens Townhouse Corp. v.
 Gary Tibshraeny.
-Generated from the case filings; verify against the linked ruling below.
+Generated from the case filings; verify against the linked case records below.

 Audio overview generated with Google NotebookLM from the case’s court filings.